limbo-works/Limbo.Umbraco.ModelsBuilder/v13/configuration/README.md

 Defaults to <c>true</c>.
 This options lets you disable the dashboard of the embedded Models Builder, as the dashboard has little purpose when using this package instead.

+### Include version in file headers

+The `IncludeVersionInFileHeaders` setting specifies whether generated `.cs` files should include the Models Builder version number in the file header.
+Default is `true`.